You may enter information in more than one field.

 Michael MAIN PhD Student, School of Culture, History & Language at Australian National University, Australia Administrative areas: Papua New Guinea Places: Melanesia Keywords: Cultural Change, Development, Social Change, Violence, Weapons, Mining and its Discontents, Materiality, Language Change, Indigenous Agency, Indigenous Peoples Rights

-Geir Henning PRESTERUDSTUEN Lecturer, School of Social Sciences and Psychology at University of Western Sydney, Australia Administrative areas: Fiji, Australia Places: Fiji Islands Keywords: Economic Anthropology, Ethnicity, Gender, Gender Violence, Health, Monsters, Post-Colonialism, Christianity, Body, Violence
+Geir Henning PRESTERUDSTUEN Associate Professor, Department of Anthropology at University of Bergen, Norway Administrative areas: Fiji, Australia Places: Fiji Islands Keywords: Economic Anthropology, Ethnicity, Gender, Gender Violence, Health, Monsters, Post-Colonialism, Christianity, Body, Violence

 Scholars and specialists on Pacific Studies are invited to create an account and make their profile and expertise available to the public.